Hermann Raster: Death and legacy

-Hermann Raster died on July 24, 1891 in Kudowa-Zdrój, Silesia where he had traveled in June 1890 because of his poor health.
+Raster died on July 24, 1891, in Kudowa-Zdrój, Silesia, where he had traveled in June 1890 because of his poor health.

 His body was brought back to the United States on board the SS Eider of the Norddeutscher Lloyd.
 On August 12, his funeral services were conducted at the German Press Club in Chicago, and speakers from as far away as New York and New Jersey attended.
 The hall was decorated with hanging crepes and his casket, made of walnut and "heavily" mounted with silver, was "literally covered in floral emblems sent by various German-American press organizations."
-The German American Press Club of Philadelphia sent a large anchor, and the German Club of Hoboken, New Jersey gave a laurel wreath wrapped in the colors of the 1848 revolution, which Raster was a part of, that said, "To the German Hero from the German Club."
+The German American Press Club of Philadelphia sent a large anchor, and the German Club of Hoboken, New Jersey, gave a laurel wreath wrapped in the colors of the 1848 revolution, which Raster was a part of, that said, "To the German Hero from the German Club."
 His wife Margarethe refused to leave his casket and "sobbed violently" until the group convinced her to go to her carriage.
 Honorary pallbearers at his funeral included Mayor Hempstead Washburne and Senator Charles B. Farwell.

 On his death, the Chicago Tribune produced an article which said, "His writings during and after the Civil War did more to create understanding and appreciation of the American situation in Germany and to float U.S. bonds in Europe than the combined efforts of all the U.S. ministers and consuls."
 Raster was interred at Graceland Cemetery on August 13, 1891, where his grave remains today.

-In 1891, Raster's family and friends published a novel filled with his travel papers and biography, called "Reisebriefe von Hermann Raster".
+In 1891, Raster's family and friends posthumously published a novel filled with his travel papers, essays, and biography, titled "Reisebriefe von Hermann Raster: mit einer Biographie und einem Bildniss des Verfassers".
+The novel was accredited to Raster, though the introduction and biographer remain unknown.
+The essays chronicle the life travels and experiences of Raster.

 Over 3,900 of his papers, correspondence, notes, and manuscripts were donated to the Newberry Library in 1893.
 In 1893 the Hermann Raster School was opened on 6937 Wood St in Chicago and had 200 students.
 In 1910, the larger Hermann Raster Elementary School was built at 6936 Hermitage Ave, but the school has since changed names and hands, and is now the campus of The Montessori School of Englewood.

 Raster's son-in-law was Chicago architect Arthur Hercz and his granddaughter Corrine married Chicago-based industrialist and horticulturist Bruce Krasberg.